Connecting People for Fun and Profit with Minimal Effort

 You can only influence people by communicating with them, saying things or writing things down.
 That was too much for me.

-I kept trying to work.
-Starting my days with the usual routine – maybe a bit slower – researching on social media and then doing what I call SMO: curating sharing articles with my audiences on social media.
+Once I was already sick and I kept trying to work despite that.
+Starting my days with the usual routine – maybe a bit slower – researching on social media and then doing what I call SMO: curating and sharing articles with my audiences on social media.
+Then I realized I didn’t have enough energy to accomplish more demanding tasks.

 In case you take a closer look at what I actually do then you might call it connecting people because I select the few authors worth being read on a given day and then inform the potential readers of their articles.